777Aayush777/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-This project is a assignment from the ODIN Project course This is the Version 1
+This project is an assignment from the ODIN Project course This is the Version 1